 Pfizer and other vaccine manufacturers plan to use GPS software to track distribution, location, and temperature of the vaccines, and will stage fake shipments to throw off attempts at theft.
 Corning Inc., a glassmaker, is producing vials with blacklight verification to discourage counterfeiting.

 Some hospital systems, such as Philadelphia’s Jefferson Health, plan to store the vaccines in special rooms with security cameras and cages that require keycard authorization for entry.
-However, several large hospital systems, including Ochsner Health System in Louisiana, have stated in interviews that their current security measures are sufficient – they are more concerned with distribution and proper storage temperatures than potential theft.
+However, several large hospital systems, including Ochsner Health System in Louisiana, have stated that their current security measures are sufficient – they are more concerned with distribution and proper storage temperatures than potential theft.